Five DIY Video Light Diffusers You Already Own

 Before we start: a note about heat and potential fire hazards.

 Studio-level tungsten lights run hot.
 There’s no way around it.
 Keep this in mind when placing your diffusion.
-Some of the below-mentioned DIY options are not heat resistant and will need to be placed at a safe distance from your light to avoid catching on fire or melting.
+Some of the below-mentioned DIY options are not heat resistant and must be placed at a safe distance from your light to avoid catching fire or melting.

 A good solution to this problem is to use LED lights if you have any available.
-LED doesn’t generate much heat, so the distance of the diffusion to the light itself is of little consequence.
-LED color temperature may not match that of tungsten, so adjust your camera accordingly as well.
+LED doesn’t generate much heat, so the diffusion distance to the light has little consequence.
+LED color temperature may not match tungsten’s, so adjust your camera accordingly.

 With that out of the way, here are five DIY light diffusers that you probably already own: